My Workshop with a Master Japanese Carver

 Workshop in a day

 As we only had a few hours to carve our woodcut before printing, we had to keep our designs very simple.
-Motoharu Asaka and Louise helped us work out how our woodblocks should be carved and whether we'd need one side of wood, or two.
+With hindsight I can see that my design was still way too complicated!
+Motoharu Asaka and Louise helped us decide how our woodblocks should be carved and whether we'd need one side of wood, or two.
 It takes a bit of planning to get this part correct.

 It's important to carve with the grain of the wood rather than against it so that it doesn't produce ragged edges.
 We were told to imagine water landing onto each shape in our design, and work out which way the water would trickle.
 That is the direction in which to carve.
 Motoharu Asaka drew little arrows all over our woodblocks to help us understand this.